sswam/allemande/doc/nsfw/intro.md

 ## Talking with AIs

-Address AIs by name to get their attention, with a capital letter or @ sign:
+Address AIs by name to get their attention, with a capital letter or @ sign.

 Lori is a good one to start with.
 She has meta-powers of 26 agents combined!

-> hey Ally, you're looking hot!
+> hey Ally, you're looking fine, girl!
 > Can you help run a sexy photoshoot, @lori?
-> Xilu, please draw a nude lady!
+> Xilu, please draw a nude guy or lady!
 > Do you know any brunettes who might be up for sexy role-play, Yenta?

 Send an empty "poke" message to continue AI conversations.
 You'll need to do this after Xilu writes an image prompt for you.